 Need a little lifting up today?
 Then ponder some timeless thoughts from Eleanor Roosevelt, a great humanitarian and one of the most inspiring figures the world has ever known.

-Despite her let downs and disappointments – the loss of both parents during childhood, being raised by a cold and distant grandmother, referred to as plain or homely by her peers, and her husband’s (FDR!) betrayal of their marriage – she always rose above the nonsense and created a life of joy and purpose.
+Despite her let downs and disappointments – the loss of both parents during childhood, being raised by a cold and distant grandmother, and an often strained marriage to an immensely popular man – she always rose above the nonsense and created a life of joy and purpose.

 She was wise yet approachable, strong but graceful, and by all accounts, one of the loveliest people you could ever meet.
 Let her eloquent insight into the human spirit empower you today and always….